KuenstlicheIntelligenz/KuenstlicheIntelligenz.github.io/_posts/2020-01-13-Fast-and-Generalized-Adaption-for-Few-Shot-Learning.md

 	- If retrained, prone to overfitting
 	+ Discriminative features
 2. Meta learning based, where a model is trained in a way that makes it quickly adapt to new training task through fine-tuning.
-This is done by finding a versatile parameter space where the parameters ideally lie in the center of needed changes for new tasks (MAML Based).
+This is done by finding a versatile parameter space where the parameters lie for example in the center of needed changes for new tasks (MAML Based).
 Therefore the amount of change to generalize to new examples would be the same for every new tasks, only the direction in the parameter space changes.
 Ideal would be only one gradient step.
 Another approach is to find a subset of parameters that needs to be updated.
-(MTL)
+(MTL) This paper tries to find a space where its easy to switch on the manifold of parameter solutions from the differnt tasks.
 	- Found parameter space can be biased and therefore the generalization ability suffers.
 (They not lie in the center, therefore we would need e.g. one gradient step for task a but two for task b.
 If we do only one step, class a would be recognized while task b suffers accuracy.)

+They divide a network into two parts.
+The feature descriptor and the classifier (usually the last layer in the DNN)

+This paper presents the solution:
+1. Train a network with a cosine similarity loss and theire Meta learning algorithm to get a good feature desrcriptor.
+2. Swap out the classifier with the adaptable cosine classifier.
+Which has a close form solution to new classes without retraining.

 The paper presents a two stage solution: